5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Framebuffer_Patching/README.md

 - Save and exit
 - Boot macOS from internal drive
 - Done

+## NOTES
+- You don't need to inject a property for a **`con`**, if the injected parameter is the same as the default used by the selected framebuffer already!
+- Besides connector flags there are also framebuffer flags to experiment with.
+- Look into Intel HD FAQs for better suited framebuffer patches than the ones recommended by Dortania!
+For the UHD 620 on Laptops for example, `0x3EA50004` is suited much better than the one recommended by Dortania since it already uses the required flags by default.

 ## Credits and further resources
 - [General Framebuffer Patching Guide](https://www.tonymacx86.com/threads/guide-general-framebuffer-patching-guide-hdmi-black-screen-problem.269149/) by CaseySJ